 While COPD awareness is more prevalent in developed countries like the United States, England and Sweden, raising awareness in developing countries is key to finding the path for proper treatment, and hopefully an eventual cure.
 Currently international collaborations like WHO, the U.S. National Heart, Lung and Blood Institute are working in tandem to raise awareness, along with other professional organizations like the American Thoracic Society.
 There are several non-profits getting involved as well, such as Peace Corps volunteers who teach community members how to build safer indoor cooking stoves that emit less smoke.

 While we are still on the path to finding a cure for COPD, raising awareness in the meantime is imperative for combatting the disease worldwide.
-In the United States, the Lung Institute is battling COPD every day using stem cell therapy.
+In the United States, the Lung Institute is battling COPD every day using cellular therapy.
 If you or a loved one suffers from COPD, the Lung Institute might be able to help today.
-Contact one of our patient coordinators today at (800) 729-3065 to see if you quality for stem cell therapy for COPD.
+Contact one of our patient coordinators today at (800) 729-3065 to see if you quality for cellular therapy for COPD.